Car Accident Lawyer MD

 - The extent of your damages

 The first thing your Maryland car accident lawyer needs to understand is the strength of your liability claim.
 For liability to exist, someone must be “at fault” through negligence or wrongdoing.
-A car accident lawyer MD relies on for experience in such cases understands that in the instance of a vehicular accident, negligence may stem from a variety of factors.
+A car accident lawyer MD relies on experience in such cases and understands that in the instance of a vehicular accident, negligence may stem from a variety of factors.
 Texting and driving is a widespread problem, but in the case of a rear-end accident (the most common cause of whiplash), the driver may be deemed negligent due to a lack of paying sufficient attention and not keeping a safe distance between vehicles.
 Many factors can be at play, however.

 - Injury valuation software: “Colossus” is a system used by most major insurers, but there are other types of software in use as well.
-These systems calculate a value for your damages based on the extent of the involvement of several factors, including: hospitalization, type of treatment, treatment length, physical therapy, delays and gaps in treatment, medication, and level of impairment.
+These systems calculate a value for your damages based on the extent of the involvement of several factors, including hospitalization, type of treatment, treatment length, physical therapy, delays and gaps in treatment, medication, and level of impairment.